SamuelSwartzberg/flashcardifying_text_temp/ling.md

 # discourse analysis

-⟮Discourse analysis⟯ is the study of ⟮real language use⟯, in chunks ⟮larger than the sentence⟯ ⟮Critical discourse analysis⟯ may be thought of ⟮discourse analysis⟯ via / for use of ⟮critical theory (lowercase)⟯
+⟮Discourse analysis⟯ is the study of ⟮real language use⟯, in units ⟮larger than the sentence⟯ ⟮Critical discourse analysis⟯ may be thought of ⟮discourse analysis⟯ via / for use of ⟮critical theory (lowercase)⟯